Galactic Attack: Development

 Galactic Attack was written with UCSD Pascal.

 Reception

 Bruce F. Webster reviewed Galactic Attack in The Space Gamer No. 43.
 Webster commented that "I recommend Galactic Attack with few reservations.
 If gives you far more for your money than a lot of other games costing the same.
-Because the difficulty level can be adjusted to a very high point, it will be a long time before you master this game."
+Because the difficulty level can be adjusted to a very high point, it will be a long time before you master this game".

-Dick Richards reviewed the game for Computer Gaming World, and stated that "As this is a real time game, it demands quick thinking — indecision can be fatal — because the computer controlled Kzinti never hesitates."
+Dick Richards reviewed the game for Computer Gaming World, stating that "As this is a real time game, it demands quick thinking — indecision can be fatal — because the computer controlled Kzinti never hesitates".